linux-system-roles/snapshot/README.md

 If before running the role, with :

-### snapshot_lvm_prefix

-This variable is required if not using sets. snapshot_lvm_prefix is a string that will be prepended to the name of the LV when the snapshot is created.

-### snapshot_lvm_suffix
+### snapshot_lvm_snapset_name

-This variable is required if not using sets. snapshot_lvm_prefix is a string that will be appended to the name of the LV when the snapshot is created.
+This variable is required. snapshot_lvm_snapset_name is a string that will be appended to the name of the LV when the snapshot set is created.
+It will be used to identify members of the set.

 If before running the role, the following LVs exist: